Earn your certificate to become an RCM and take part in a program that’s setting the standards for professionals throughout the industry.

 Ethical Practices for Cooperative Management reviews ethical considerations and requirements for an RCM and the Cooperative Board of Directors.
 A requirement of recertification every three years.

-RCM Ethical Practices Re-certification is not yet available online.However, current RCM’s must sit for the Ethical Practices Recertification exam every three years.
-RCM annual membership dues must be paid for the current year and in good standing to be eligible to register online.
+RCMs are required to sit for the Ethical Practices Recertification exam every three years.
+Live participation is required, as this course is not offered on-demand.
+To be eligible to register, RCM annual membership dues must be paid for the current year and in good standing.